This documentation serves as an in-depth reference guide about the sunsetting of heritage Delphi by Amadeus.

 Amadeus strongly recommends customers discontinue use of heritage Delphi products prior to their corresponding retirement dates.
 Although Microsoft will discontinue extended support for SQL Server and will not offer product updates publicly, Amadeus will continue to provide end-of-engineering product support for two additional years.
-Amadeus recommends customers leverage continued platform support solutions such as Microsoft Premium Assurance.
+Amadeus recommends customers leverage continued platform support solutions.
 Although Amadeus offers end-of-engineering support on the Delphi product, customers remain responsible for support and maintenance of the Windows Operating System and SQL Server platforms.

 When the underlying platform is no longer supported by the manufacturer (Microsoft), Amadeus is left with: